StuartsProjects/Tracker-Library/!READ_ME_FIRST.md

-This repository contains the library programs (.h) files required by the following LoRaTracker programs;
+This repository contains the library programs (.h) files required by the various LoRaTracker.

-HAB2
-Receiver2
-Sensor1_328P

-The library files need to be accessible to the Arduino IDE, there are two ways to achieve this;
+The library files need to be accessible to the Arduino IDE at program compile time, there are two ways to achieve this;

 1. In the Arduino libraries folder create a folder called 'LoRaTracker' and place all the files in there.

-	For instance I have my Arduino installation on a seperate drive so I would create this folder;
+   For instance I have my Arduino installation on a seperate drive (Y:) so I would create this folder;

    Y:\Arduino\Libraries\LoRaTracker

 2. Copy all the library files into the same folder as the programs .ino file.
-For example I have the receiver program here;
+For example I have a receiver program here;

-	Y:\Projects\Reciever2\LoRaTracker_Receiver2_160717.ino
+   Y:\Projects\Receiver2\LoRaTracker_Receiver2_160717.ino

-	So I would need to copy all the library files into the Y:\Projects\Reciever2\ folder.
+   So I would need to copy all the library files into the Y:\Projects\Receiver2\ folder.